cksystemsteaching/selfie/README.md

 `https://github.com/cksystemsteaching/selfie`

-Once you have a terminal with selfie up and running in a directory called, say, `~/selfie`, type in the terminal:
+Once you have a terminal with selfie up and running in a directory called, say, `selfie`, type in the terminal:

 ```
-cd ~/selfie
+cd selfie
 ```

 and then: